b3fr4nk/makefix/README.md

 ## What was used

-Using the gogithub library, godotenv library, and the oauth2 library
+Using the go-github library, godotenv library, and the oauth2 library